 Why Full-Spectrum CBD Can Cause Anxiety

-If pure CBD has been shown to relieve anxiety, then how can full-spectrum CBD cause it or make anxiety worse?
+If pure CBD has been shown to relieve anxiety, then why is full-spectrum CBD different?

-Hemp is a variety of cannabis that contains small amounts (0.3% or less) of THC.
-That means full-spectrum CBD products can contain the same concentration of THC.
+It’s because full-spectrum CBD is a whole-plant hemp extract.
+Since hemp is a variety of cannabis that contains small amounts (0.3% or less) of THC, this means full-spectrum CBD can have THC.

-Most of us are familiar with THC because it’s the main compound responsible for the mind-altering high experienced when smoking cannabis.
-One of THC’s possible side effects is increased anxiety, paranoia, and panic attacks.
+THC is the main compound responsible for the cannabis high.
+Its potential side effects include increased anxiety, paranoia, and panic attacks.

-In particular, there’s some evidence that THC has a biphasic effect on anxiety, meaning that low doses can reduce anxiety, while higher ones can make it worse (5).
-In addition, multiple factors can influence how you respond to THC.
+There’s some evidence that THC has a biphasic effect on anxiety, meaning that low doses can reduce anxiety, while higher ones can make it worse (6).
+On top of that, multiple factors can influence how you respond to THC.

-According to research, some individuals have a higher chance of experiencing anxiety from THC due to: (6)
+According to research, some people have a higher chance of getting anxiety from THC due to: (7)

-This means that for a minority of people, ingesting even small amounts of THC — such as the kind found in full-spectrum CBD products — can actually cause anxiety and related side effects even when ingesting relatively small amounts of THC.
+This means that for a minority of people, ingesting even small amounts of THC — such as the kind found in full-spectrum CBD products — can actually cause anxiety, panic attacks, and related side effects.

 How Much THC is in Full-Spectrum CBD Products?

-Full-spectrum CBD products can legally contain up to 0.3% THC.
-This means that roughly speaking, a full-spectrum CBD oil can contain as much 3 milligrams (mg) of THC per one ml of liquid.
+Full-spectrum CBD products can legally contain up to 0.3% THC, so roughly speaking, a full-spectrum CBD oil can contain as much as 3 milligrams (mg) of THC per one milliliter (ml) of liquid.

-For example, here’s a third-party lab report of a high-quality full-spectrum CBD oil, where we can see that the THC content is about 1.6 mg per ml of oil or about 0.17% (a bit below the 0.3% legal cutoff for hemp).
+For example, here’s a third-party lab report of a high-quality full-spectrum CBD oil showing that the THC content is about 1.6 mg/ml of oil or about 0.17% (a bit below the 0.3% legal cutoff for hemp).

-With this data, we can estimate that a full dropper of your average full-spectrum CBD oil will contain roughly 1-3 mg of THC.
+With this in mind, we can estimate that 1 ml (one full dropper in most cases) of your average full-spectrum CBD oil will contain 1-3 mg of THC.
 Even if you were to take two full droppers, this would only add up to 2-6 mg.
 This doesn’t seem like much, and for most people, it isn’t.

-I’ve personally experienced an uncomfortable bout of anxiety that lasted for 2-3 hours after taking roughly an 80 mg dose of full-spectrum CBD oil.
+I’ve personally experienced an uncomfortable high and anxiety that lasted for 3 hours after taking roughly 80 mg of full-spectrum CBD oil.
 If I had to estimate, it contained about 3-4 mg of THC.

 At first, I was surprised because full-spectrum CBD products had always relieved anxiety for me.

-As it turns out, like many susceptible individuals, I’m so sensitive to THC that even the small amount present in full-spectrum CBD products can make me feel anxious.
-But that hasn’t stopped me from using CBD.
+Like other susceptible individuals, I’m so sensitive to THC that even the small amount present in full-spectrum CBD can make me feel anxious.

 Using Full-Spectrum CBD for the First Time?
 Start Low

-If you plan on using a full-spectrum CBD product and think it might make you anxious (especially if you have existing anxiety issues), be sure to follow the “start low and go slow” approach to cannabinoids recommended by health experts (7).
+If you plan on using a full-spectrum CBD product and think it might make you anxious (especially if you have existing anxiety issues), be sure to follow the “start low and go slow” approach to cannabinoids recommended by clinical researchers (8).

-Start with a small 5-10 mg dose of CBD and wait for a few hours to assess the effects.
-If you don’t notice anything, you can try a higher dose, again stopping for a few hours to see if you notice any difference.
+Start with a small 5-10 mg dose of CBD and wait for two hours to see the effects.
+If you don’t notice anything, you can try a higher dose, again stopping for two hours to see if you notice any difference.

-If you’ve already experienced anxiety from full-spectrum CBD products, you have three options.
+If you’ve already experienced anxiety from full-spectrum CBD products, you have four options.

-First off, you can lower your dose.
-In my case, I found that as long as I kept my full-spectrum CBD oil dose low enough (no more than 50 mg for most brands), I still got the beneficial, calming effects of CBD and none of the anxiety.
+First, you can simply lower your dose.
+In my case, I found that as long as I kept my full-spectrum CBD oil doses below about 70 mg, I still got the calming effects and none of the anxiety.

-This type of extract contains the same ingredients as full-spectrum CBD but removes THC (to the point that it’s not detected on third-party tests).
+But if you want to play things safe, you can also go with broad-spectrum CBD products.
+This type of extract contains the same ingredients as full-spectrum CBD but removes THC (undetectable traces might remain).
 This way, you can maximize the entourage effect while avoiding THC.

-The third option is to use CBD isolate products, which contain only pure CBD and nothing else.
-However, this isn’t ideal since you won’t be getting the benefits of all the minor cannabinoids and terpenes found in full and broad-spectrum hemp extracts.
+The last option is to use CBD isolate products, which contain only pure CBD and nothing else.
+But this isn’t ideal since you won’t be getting the synergistic benefits of all the other cannabinoids and terpenes found in full and broad-spectrum CBD.

-Whichever option you choose, you should also check the third-party lab test reports to see the precise levels of THC in your product.
+That’s why you should always check the third-party lab test reports (called Certificates of Analysis) to see the precise levels of THC in your product.

 There’s little regulation in the CBD industry, so it’s common for products to contain more or less CBD, THC, and other cannabinoids than advertised on the label.